 It’s made up of 24 exercises covering everything from chord recognition and interval ear training as well as scale construction and accidental calculators.

 You can use it offline and on the iPad to learn and do their challenge mode where you can test yourself on different topics.

 It’s a firm favourite of teachers and students and for only £3.99 it’s awesome value for money to help you become more musical and improve your music theory knowledge.

 Theory Lessons – musictheory.net

-Theory Lessons is one of our favourite and most recommended music theory apps for the iPhone to our students.
+Theory Lessons is one of my favourite and most recommended music theory apps for the iPhone to my students.

 It contains 39 animated lessons starting with the basics and taking you through so some more complicated music theory.